miniwms/Mini-WMS/privacy_policy_InventoryOrganizer.md

 **Effective date:** [10th October 2025]

-This privacy policy explains how the Inventory Organizer Android application (“we”, “our”, or “the app”) handles your data.
+This privacy policy explains how the "Inventory Organizer" Android application (“we”, “our”, or “the app”) handles your data.

 ---